FarmData2/FarmData2/docs/DataModel.md

 - An `asset--plant` representing the seeded plant in the ground.
   - Comments associated with the direct seeding are stored in the `asset--plant` asset.
+- A `log--seeding` representing the seeding activity:
+  - the log `category` set to `seeding_direct`
-- A `log--seeding` representing the seeding activity with three `quantity--standard` records with the labels:
+  - three `quantity--standard` records with the labels:
     - `Bed Feet`: the number of bed feet that were seeded with units of 'FEET'
     - `Rows/Bed`: the number of rows in the bed that was seeded with units of `ROWS/BED'
     - `Bed/Width`: the width of the bed that was seeded with units `INCHES`
+  - References the `asset--plant` asset in its `relationship.assets` attribute.
+  - References the field or bed in its `relationship.location` attribute.
 - A `log--activity` representing the soil disturbance associated with the direct seeding with:
   - the log `category` set to `tillage`
   - `equipment` relationships for all of the equipment used.
-  - Two `quantity--standard` records with the labels:
+  - two `quantity--standard` records with the labels:
     - `Depth`: the depth of the soil disturbed with units of `INCHES`
     - `Speed`: the rate at which the soil was disturbed with units of `MPH`
+  - References the `asset--plant` asset in its `relationship.assets` attribute.
+  - References the field or bed in its `relationship.location` attribute.

 Logs and assets associated with a direct seeding will be named: `yyyy-mm-dd_ds_cropName`